 According to Kaseya, failing to follow media management best practices is one of the most prevalent reasons why a seemingly great disaster recovery plan fails.
 Mishandling of tapes, detachable hard drives, and other backup or archival media is included.

 Mislabeling tapes or archive drives, for example, can make recovery from these media difficult.
-To avoid this problem, it is critical to automate the entire backup, off-site replication, and long-term retention process.
+To circumvent this issue, the entire backup, off-site replication, and long-term retention procedure must be automated.

 Furthermore, Disaster Recovery as a Service (DRaaS) and self-healing hardware with remote monitoring are useful alternatives for limiting human errors and keeping your company’s data safe in the event of a disaster.